(The Exec Sum for this post is at the end)

 The connection to the items in the headline as well as to the people on the panel was a single

 person, real estate visionary James Rouse.
 From the past I knew of Rouse as a shopping center developer but he was much, much more.
-What ties all those disparate things and people together was Jim’s passion for building communities and all the things he invented or was a major influence in creating had one single purpose: To provide people of all walks of life and income levels good homes and a place to work in a thriving environment.
+What ties all those disparate things and people together was Jim’s passion for building community and all the things he invented or was a major influence in creating had one single purpose: To provide people of all walks of life and income levels good homes and a place to work in a thriving environment.
 The thriving environment was the key to people growing to their full potential he believed.

 Growing up in a small town where everyone knew everyone provided Rouse with the experiences that formed his thinking about community.
 He believed that towns and even large cities should be composed of villages with about 10-12,000 residents.
 Places where everyone felt connected to their neighbors and merchants knew their customers by name.
 Each village should have its own community center where people would interact with others of different backgrounds and income levels.

-Rouse was instrumental in starting what became known as Urban Renewal in the city of Baltimore (hence his connection to Mayor Phugh).
+Rouse was instrumental in starting what later became known as Urban Renewal in the city of Baltimore (hence his connection to Mayor Phugh).
 Rather than demolishing whole neighborhoods to replace them with Soviet style apartment blocks he believed the existing homes should be rehabbed and brought up to code to give new life to the community and that it could be done profitably by for-profit builders and developers.

 Rouse was the first to envision and develop master planned communities where residents could live, work and play.
 His first was Village at Cross Keys where he hired a young Frank Gehry to design the first of many collaborated buildings.
 Columbia City was his crown jewel but others also included Summerlin near Las Vegas.